Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 **As a general rule**, we ask that players refrain from raiding players that are not capable of mounting a proper defense.
 This is situational and will be dealt with on a case-by-case basis.
 1. **Don't be a Jerk**, which means no griefing, trolling, or harrassing other players.
-1. Do not block loot crate spawns or impede access to them by other players.
+1. **DO NOT** block loot crate spawns or impede access to them by other players.
 In addition, building on major resource locations is not allowed.
 Locations with restrictions:
      - **The Center**: Skull island ( obsidian, metal, and crystal), penguin iceberg near Green Obelisk, and around the Ice Palace underneath Green Obelisk ( organic polymer), small Crystal caves in the desert, and the metal mountain in the desert.
      - **Ragnarok**: The wyvern scar or its immediate edge, and the ice wyvern spawns on snow mountains.
 2. **DO NOT** misuse of bug exploits or cheating.
 These include building entire structures and storage containers past world limits (floor, walls, etc) that are inaccessible by any normal means or using indestructible player-crafted structures to create choke points or modify the root map design.